 - 1. ALL scheduled courses of academic study in which a student records at least one [1] day of attendance will count towards attempted credits.
 If a student exceeds the maximum timeframe, he or she will be dismissed from school. - 2.
-Students meeting the minimum requirements for quantitative and qualitative requirements at any evaluation point will be considered to be making satisfactory progress until the next evaluation.
+Students meeting the minimum requirements for cumulative GPA and pace requirements at any evaluation point will be considered to be making satisfactory progress until the next evaluation.

-Evaluating Quantitative Requirement
+Evaluating Pace Requirement